 Certain state laws restrict or prohibit prepayment penalties on mortgages.
 We have historically relied on the federal Alternative Mortgage Transactions Parity Act, or the "Parity Act," and related regulations issued by the Office of Thrift Supervision, or "OTS," to preempt state limitations on prepayment penalties on ARMs.
 The Parity Act was enacted to extend to financial institutions other than federally chartered depository institutions the federal preemption which federally chartered depository institutions enjoy.
 However, on September 25, 2002, the OTS issued final regulations that reduce the scope of the Parity Act preemption.
 The OTS subsequently delayed the effective date of the final regulations until July 1, 2003.
-The National Home Equity Mortgage Association has filed a lawsuit against the OTS challenging the OTS's authority to issue the regulations.
-Unless the court determines prior to July 1, 2003 that the regulations were not validly issued on that date, we will no longer be able to rely on the Parity Act to preempt state restrictions on prepayment penalties.
+The National Home Equity Mortgage Association has filed a lawsuit, which remains unresolved, against the OTS challenging the OTS's authority to issue the regulations.
+As a result, we are no longer able to rely on the Parity Act to preempt state restrictions on prepayment penalties.
 The elimination of this federal preemption could have a material adverse affect on our ability to compete effectively with financial institutions that will continue to enjoy federal preemption of state restrictions on prepayment penalties on ARMs.

-Our operations may be adversely affected if we are subject to the Investment Company Act.
+Our operations may be adversely affected if we are subject to the Investment Company $\operatorname{Act}$ .